nais/doc/docs/how-to-guides/persistence/postgres.md

     This error occurs when the backup retention is set to a value lower than the transaction log retention.
     The backup retention should be equal to or greater than the transaction log retention.
-    You can fix this by setting the `retainedBackups` to a value equal to or greater than the transaction log retention or by setting the `transactionLogRetentionDays` to a value lower than the backup retention.
+    You can fix this by setting the `retainedBackups` to a value equal to or greater than the transaction log retention or by setting the `transactionLogRetentionDays` to a value equal to or less than the backup retention.
     This can be configured in the [NAIS manifest](../../reference/application-spec.md#gcpsqlinstances).